deefour/ColorBand/README.md

 minWidth: 10,                   // Minimum width of each 'chunk' in the band
 maxWidth: 50,                   // Maximum width of each 'chunk' in the band
 mode: 'auto',                   // Method for rendering the band  auto|html|canvas
+pattern: 'random',              // Specifies the pattern to use for the colored ordering of the chunks
+                                //   - 'random': selects a random color from the colors option
+                                //   - 'sequential': repeatedly loops through the colors option in the order they appear in the array
+                                //   - '12121234' or [1,2,1,2,1,2,3,4]: (custom) per-character index mapping agains the colors option
 regenOnResize: true,            // Causes the band to re-render when the browser resizes
 regenOnOrientationChange: true, // Causes the band to re-render when the
 ignoreCss: false,               // Skips the application of CSS to make the band look 'right'.